-- In case you have sent only an online screener and your film is selected, please note that we will need to download the file for press/internal use
+- The online screener and password (requested in the form) should be valid until March 26th 2018.
+If the film is selected, please note that we will need to download the file for press/internal use.

 - If relevant, please indicate if the submission is a rough cut or a work in progress.

 - If the film is selected you should send to firstname.lastname@example.org, immediately after the communication of the selection, the following elements: